amyreese/noswap/input/articles/irc.md

 the evenings, I just type `irc` into a terminal, and I have Irssi back on the screen, exactly as I left it.

-To accomplish this, I set up a custom `.screenrc.irssi`, a server-side shell script, and a shell alias that turns a local `irc` command into a series of automated actions.
+To accomplish this, I set up a custom `.screenrc`, a server-side shell script, and a shell alias that turns a local `irc` command into a series of automated actions.
 They log me in to the remote server, set up my environment, and either attach to screen, or start a new session in case it's not already running.
-For those unfamiliar with the use of Screen, there's a good article [written by Matt Sparks][IrssiScreen] that covers the basics pretty well.
+For those unfamiliar with the use of Screen, there's a great guide for [Irssi and Screen][IrssiScreen] written by Matt Sparks that covers the basics pretty well.

 ~/bin/screen-irc